-The unisex low-top Adidas Yeezy Boost 700 V2 is offered in men's range from 5 to 14 US in regular width.
+The unisex low-top Adidas Yeezy Boost 700 V2 is offered in men's range.
 Women can also enjoy this revolutionary sneaker by ordering 1.5 sizes down their usual fit.
 Case in point, if a woman's size is 7, she is advised to grab size 5.5 in men's range for a more comfortable and snug fit.

-This true to size sneaker is inserted with Ortholite sockliner with drop-in Boost technology found on the chunky midsole to deliver excellent comfort and stability.
+This sneaker is inserted with Ortholite sockliner with drop-in Boost technology found on the chunky midsole to deliver excellent comfort and stability.

 This sequel of the renowned Adidas Yeezy 700 flaunts the same bulky profile as its predecessor, updated with fresh elements to make it more modern.
 The intricate multi-layered upper was stirred from the running kick from the 90s riding atop a chunky midsole for that retro look.